hmcclew/bulletjournal/README.md

   This feature allows the user to type to search for any Task.
 Only Tasks relevant to the search are shown.
   Search results are updated on each key press.

-- Deployable Application and Visual Flourish
-  Easily deployable application with extensive visuals and graphics for user ease.

 - Splash Screen
   Created a splash screen effect where the welcome screen pauses for 2 seconds then shows the week view.